FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 6.rst

     <br><br>

-After opening HYDROG, click on either ‘Plot Channel Hydrographs’, ‘Plot Cross Section Hydrographs,’ or ‘Compute Hydraulics’ in the Main Menu shown
+After opening HYDROG, click on either ‘Plot Channel Hydrographs’, ‘Plot Cross-Section Hydrographs,’ or ‘Compute Hydraulics’ in the Main Menu shown
 below:

 Click on ‘Plot Channel Hydrographs’ a dialog box appears to select either a channel segment or element: